Kubernetes explained with food

 - Or give them step-by-step instructions such as “Buy 150g digestive biscuits, buy plain flour, (…), preheat the oven to 180C, etc”.

 With Kubernetes, the declarative way consists in writing a file that describes what you expect, and then trusting Kubernetes to do whatever needs to be done to meet your expectation.
-To run a website on a single server, you’d need to describe your expectation with something like this:
+To run a website on a single server, you’d need to describe your expectation with a text file that looks like this.
+Don't bother understanding all of it, it's meant as an example of what a software engineer might be working with during their day.

 apiVersion: v1